asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Code-Review/Code-Review-Checklist.md

 * Are the semantics of the object well understood?
 * Are there properties that should not be changed on an object by convention?

-!!! note
+/// note
 All objects passed as the payload in a Stasis message are immutable by convention.
 Some objects in the `res_pjsip` stack are immutable by convention as well.
 When this is the case, the doxygen documentation will note it as such.

-[//]: # (end-note)
+///

 Reference Counted Objects
 -------------------------